 Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 In order to increase the availability of your application across regions, most of us invest in load balancers that will act as an interface between all clients and the actual application.
-Load balancers act as a gateway by automatically distributing traffic across multiple server instances in the cloud while making sure that the servers are overworked or starved.
+Load balancers act as a gateway by automatically distributing traffic across multiple server instances in the cloud while ensuring the servers are overworked or starved.

-AWS with its wide army of web services, provides efficient load balancing in the form of Elastic Load Balancer (ELB).
+AWS, with its wide army of web services, provides efficient load balancing in the form of an Elastic Load Balancer (ELB).
 All AWS EC2 instances (across regions) that are provisioned for the functioning of your application are registered with ELB.
-Furthermore, if an instance fails, ELB reroutes the traffic to remaining live instances, thus, also contributing to fault tolerant architecture for your application.
+Furthermore, if an instance fails, ELB reroutes the traffic to remaining live instances, thus, also contributing to fault-tolerant architecture for your application.

 ELB is all fun and games till you decide to scale the application up.
-While it functions delightfully for fewer VMs, it starts bungling when you scale up to, say a 100 VMs.
+While it functions delightfully for fewer VMs, it starts bungling when you scale up to 100 VMs.
 The biggest issue clients tend to experience is high latency when connecting to web applications.

 Let us explore this method further: